How to Find When a Website Was First Published or Launched

 - Click on the earliest time listed (often, just one gets displayed) to view the snapshot of the page.
 Look for any information on the published date.

-Finally, if you can’t even get an approximate publish date, consider using the “(n.d.)” notation, which stands for “no date.”
+If you are writing a research paper and can’t even get an approximate publish date, consider using the “(n.d.)” notation, which stands for “no date.”
 This notation is usually acceptable as long as you attempted to find the date beforehand.
 Otherwise, if you need to have some sort of date, you can use the earliest date you found using any of the above processes.

 In closing, the most accurate method of finding a webpage’s originally published date is finding the information posted on the page, which often appears with the word “Published” or Created.”
 The other methods aren’t nearly as precise, but they can provide a reasonable estimate if the site lacks any details.
 If all else fails, use the no date notation or mention the date of your last visit.